 interface; for more information, see

-ndbmemcache—Memcache API for NDB Cluster.
+ndbmemcache—Memcache API for NDB Cluster (NO LONGER SUPPORTED).

 NDB Cluster also includes adapters supporting NoSQL applications